bryanburgers/rcp19-wasm-example/README.md

 #### Install Rust

-Install Rust by going to [https://rustup.rs] and following the instructions.
+Install Rust by going to [rustup.rs] and following the instructions.

 #### Install the WebAssembly target